Beckhann/Beckhann/README.md

 ## What you'll find here

-Projects and studies I'm actively building as I grow toward professional infrastructure work — network labs, automation scripts, security writeups, and IT management tools.
+Projects and studies I'm actively building as I grow toward professional infrastructure work, network labs, automation scripts, security writeups, and IT management tools.
 Everything is documented in English so it's useful beyond my local context.